 We anticipate that you will need to buy a £20 textbook at the start of each year, and an additional photocopying charge will be made to cover the cost of providing booklets of support material (£20 for two years).
 The College has a Student Support Fund for those who have difficulty meeting course costs.

-There are college trips available, run jointly with the Environmental Studies Department and, in recent years, students have visited Belize, Kenya, Madagascar and Guyana.
+There are college trips available and, in recent years, students have visited Belize, Kenya, Madagascar and Guyana.

 5 GCSEs at grade 4 or above, including English and one of the following combinations: